epotapov/pyssembly/README.md

 # pyssembly
-Python module to run inline assembly inside a python script.
+Python module to run inline assembly.

 ## Build
 Open the module in vscode and build the container using Docker.